 The actual trial, which formally began on November 23, was equally marked by such ideological drama.
 While roughly 200 protesters picketed outside the Tacoma courthouse in support of the Seven, defendants and supporters alike inside the courtroom refused to stifle either their emotions or their political opinions.
 Adding to the ideological weight of the legal proceedings, one of the Chicago defendants, David Dellinger, came to Tacoma in person to aid the Seattle defendants in making their case, but Judge Boldt denied a request by Lerner and Marshall to allow Dellinger to speak in the Tacoma courtroom towards that end.

-As for the other aftermath, the SLF disbanded acrimoniously in late 1971, but some individual SLF collectives survived and went on to establish social programs in the Seattle area, such as Capitol Hill’s Country Doctor Community Clinic.
+As for the other aftermath, the SLF disbanded acrimoniously in late 1971, but some individual SLF collectives survived the schism and went on to establish social programs in the Seattle area, such as Capitol Hill’s Country Doctor Community Clinic.
 Stern died on July 31, 1976, at the age of 33 of heart and lung failure from an accidental drug overdose, and Justesen was arrested in 1977 in California by the FBI as part of an infiltration of the Weather Underground.
 Today, Lerner is an ordained rabbi and editor-in-chief of the progressive Jewish journal Tikkun.
 Dowd eventually became a cineaste and helped found the Seattle International Film Festival in 1976.
 He’s now most famous as the inspiration for “The Dude,” the celebrated fictional character from The Big Lebowski.

 Among the many things the Seattle Seven and the Chicago Seven had in common, the most important historically is that both were ultimately examples of government intimidation of antiwar activists by way of the American legal system.
 In both examples, a group of loosely affiliated activists was charged with conspiracy to incite a riot that was in fact beyond their control; in both examples, the prosecution’s case was ultimately too weak to withstand courtroom scrutiny.
 Today, history has proven much kinder to the memory of these two kindred groups than to the war that ultimately created them.